Multi-Language Major

 - Social service covers international or domestic social services, and can be faith or non-faith based.

-Choose if interested in linguistics, comparative literature and similar fields.
+Choose if interested in linguistics, comparative literature or similar fields.

 Choose two: